buefy/buefy/README.md

 ## Browser Support

-Modern Browsers basically, JavaScript depends on your building.
+JavaScript depends on your building.
 CSS is from [Bulma Browser Support](https://github.com/jgthms/bulma#browser-support).

 ## License